wongweixiang/demo-react-app-2.0/README.md

 # QuickPay, a demo React application
-This application is a mock wallet service webapp (currently desktop-view, mobile view coming soon)

-The following technologies were used to create this app:
+This application is a mock wallet service webapp (both desktop and mobile view available) The following technologies were used to create this app:

 - React